 It’s very flavourful even without the dip.
 Highly addicting and goes well with the Wexford Wheat Beer.

-This is the Fig-Proscuitto Arugula Pizza ($16) – rosemary olive oil, fig jam, 3 cheese blend, prosciutto, tossed arugula, shaved parmesan.
+Fig-Proscuitto Arugula Pizza ($16) – rosemary olive oil, fig jam, 3 cheese blend, prosciutto, tossed arugula, shaved parmesan.

 The dough was so good and it had a distinct taste due to the wood fire!
 So delicious!
 I’m very surprised to see this flavour of pizza in a brewery since it is something you’ll find in a gourmet restaurant.
 Lucky for me because this is one of my favorite pizza flavours!